 The first toothbrush designed to improve the psychology of brushing as it relates to the 45 degree Method.
 The brush has three features that are designed to help people Think and Brush like a dental professional.

 The grip is over-sized compared to a standard manual toothbrush but is designed to fit the average size human hand.
 I would argue that other brushes are too small and designed more for ease of manufacturing than functional ergonomics.
 Knowing what I now know about toothbrush manufacturing I can say this with some certainty.
 The MD Brush grip provides 4 flats for the thumb.
-When the thumb is placed on one of these flats, the brush head will be oriented at 45 degrees.
-This grip reminds the user, before they even pick it up, that they’re supposed to be brushing 45 degrees into the gum line, which is the first step in the Bass Method.
+The brush head will be angled at 45 degrees when the thumb is placed on one of these flats.

 On the bottom of the brush are 4 lines.
 These lines are offset from the brush head by 45 degrees, therefore when viewed in the mirror these lines allow the patient to visually determine if they are brushing at 45 degrees.
 The lines should be arranged vertical and horizontal like looking through a rifle scope.